 Patriot Act

 When the FBI showed up with a national security letter for librarians to turn over their records, a great many probably complied.
 Apparently the number of such letters was in the thousands.
+Connecticut librarians should be congratulated.
+In spite of a gag order (they could tell no one about it) they heroically challenged the Patriot Act.

 According to the Washington Post, "The House and Senate have voted to make noncompliance with a national security letter a criminal offense.
 The House would also impose a prison term for breach of secrecy."